christian-cahig/CALOLS/README.md

-# Consumer Appliance-Level Optimal Load Shedding
+# A Consumer Appliance-Level Framework for Optimized Load Shedding

 ---